New Brunswick Seafood Celebration Box

 New Brunswick’s oysters are grown at the northernmost limit for this species where the water is cold and very clean, resulting in some of the safest oysters on the planet.
 When stored under appropriate conditions, New Brunswick oysters have a shelf life of more than 35 days, which is nearly 4 times longer than oysters grown elsewhere.

 North of the Bay of Fundy, New Brunswick’s coastlines meet the Northumberland Strait.
 Although just a short drive away, these waters contrast the chilly Fundy cliffs.
 With kilometers of powdery white sand and the warmest waters in Canada, the Northumberland Strait provides the perfect microclimate for shellfish fisheries like lobster and snow crab.
 The fine sand and gentle tides yield smooth, beautiful shellfish, unmarked by rough seas and rocks.
-The waters are just warm enough for shellfish to thrive, yet cold enough to maximize the flavour and shelf life of these delicacies.
+The waters are just warm enough for shellfish to thrive, yet cold enough to maximize the flavor and shelf life of these delicacies.

 Thanks to innovative and resilient generations of lobster fisheries in the province, New Brunswick is the largest lobster processor in the world, representing more than half of the global supply of frozen lobster.
 The small province’s rural, coastal, and Indigenous communities operate several cutting-edge processing plants.